Say Something (Justin Timberlake song): Background

 Justin Timberlake and Chris Stapleton first collaborated at the 2015 Country Music Association Awards, performing "Tennessee Whiskey" and "Drink You Away".
 Stapleton was initially only writing songs with Timberlake for the album, before being asked to sing on "Say Something".
 He told Billboard, "I really just went out to Los Angeles to write songs with him, it's a very fluid process with him, there's a lot going on.
 That was one of those things where there wasn't necessarily a plan.
 He was like 'All right, you hop in there and take a verse,' and I'm like, 'You want me to do what?' ...
 It came out great.
 I had a blast with him, he's a great creative force and one of those guys that if you get a chance to work with him, you should."

 Composition and interpretation

-"Say Something" is an upbeat country rock ballad that blends the electronic structures of Man of the Woods previously released songs "Filthy" and "Supplies" with Stapleton's country blues styles.
+"Say Something" is an upbeat country pop and country rock ballad that blends the electronic structures of Man of the Woods previously released songs "Filthy" and "Supplies" with Stapleton's country blues styles.
 The song comprises elements of gospel, pop, acoustic soul and jazz.
 Timberlake and Timbaland previously incorporated country sounds such as twangy guitars on tracks like "What Goes Around...
 Comes Around".
 The song features lyrics about reflection and regret, meditating on social pressure to have something to say and being unsure if you really do.
 Nashville Scene writer Stephen Trageser interpreted the lyrics as: